Jenkler/nodebb-plugin-add-media-metadata/README.md

-# NodeBB Add Media Metadata - A plugin that adds metadata for different type of media
+# NodeBB Add Media Metadata - A plugin that adds metadata for different types of media

 If you want to create your own database of games, movies or other media